mvysny/mvysny.github.io/_posts/2023-11-28-vaadin-is-push-connected.md

 the value of `ui.getInternals().getLastHeartbeatTimestamp()`: if the difference from now is less than a minute, the websocket pipe can be considered "up".

+In Vaadin 24+, Atmosphere now by default sends a small message every 1 minute.
+See the `HeartbeatInterceptor` class for details.
+The message only consists of one letter "X", contrary to what `HEARTBEAT_PADDING_CHAR` says.
+It's not known whether the interval can be currently changed from Vaadin, and whether it can be checked that the message was delivered successfully.

-You can never be 100% sure, but with the heartbeat frequency of 1 minute, you can be reasonably sure.
+Conclusion: You can never be 100% sure, but with the heartbeat frequency of 1 minute, you can be reasonably sure.